How companies can leverage data to support business due diligence

-The good news is that there is mnAI, which makes the due diligence process faster, more efficient and a great deal more informative. mnAI’s award-winning, cutting-edge AI technology means that aspects of the due diligence process which previously took weeks of manual research can now be undertaken and converted into easily accessible visual data within minutes.
+mnAI’s technology makes the due diligence process faster, more efficient and more informative.
+Our award-winning, cutting-edge AI technology means that aspects of the due diligence process which previously took weeks of manual research can now be undertaken and converted into easily accessible visual data within minutes.
 The mnAI platform is the UK’s largest and most comprehensive source of company data, with billions of data points (and 100m+ added every week) allowing real-time insights.
 AI technology delivers uniquely accessible insight and analysis across industries, sectors and geographies, making it a vital due diligence tool.

 2. Set the criteria for identifying target companies